MillerLabsDSP/Belmont-JUCE-Resources/README.md

 # Belmont-JUCE-Projects
- Repo for projects built in AET5430
+ Repo for resources and projects built in AET5430